Section 3. Programming Policies

-Student clubs and organizations holding such an event will need to pay particular attention to issues of safety, security, and logistics for such matters as parking, crowd accommodation, and media.
+Student organizations holding such an event will need to pay particular attention to issues of safety, security, and logistics for such matters as parking, crowd accommodation, and media.

 Plans for such an event should be brought to the attention of SPO at least 45 days prior to the proposed date.
 Consultations with SPO must take place prior to extending an invitation to speakers or performers, reserving space, or advertising/promoting the event.